 Orchestral training has been a fundamental part of a New England Conservatory education since the 1880s.
-Today the program features three full orchestras and an unconducted chamber orchestra each performing four to five concerts every year in addition to two operas.
-Repertoire ranges from the baroque to contemporary with emphasis on learning a wide range of styles.
-Rehearsals and concerts are led by Hugh Wolff, the Director of Orchestras, David Loebel, the Associate Director of Orchestras, Donald Palma, the Director of the Chamber Orchestra, and eminent guest conductors.
+Today the program features three full orchestras and an unconducted chamber orchestra.
+The NEC Orchestras play about 20 concerts per year in addition to two operas.
+Repertoire ranges from the Baroque to contemporary with emphasis on learning a wide range of styles.
+Rehearsals and concerts are led by Hugh Wolff, the Director of Orchestras, David Loebel, the Associate Director of Orchestras, Donald Palma, the Artistic Director of the Chamber Orchestra, and eminent guest conductors.
 Occasional reading rehearsals are led by visiting conductors from the Boston Symphony Orchestra.
 Sectionals are led by Boston Symphony Orchestra and top local freelance musicians.